Register your office to receive a $50 credit towards your first case.

 Achieving a perfect shade match is what makes Emax restorations truly shine.
 For the most accurate result, use an Emax-specific shade guide, as its tabs are made from the actual ceramic material.
 Along with the shade code, always include high-quality digital photos of the patient’s teeth in various lighting conditions.
 Add detailed notes about any desired translucency or characterizations you want to achieve.
 When you submit your digital case, providing this comprehensive visual information gives the lab technician the best possible guide for creating a lifelike restoration.

-Requesting Customizations for Special Cases
+Handling Customizations for Challenging Cases

 Emax is particularly well-suited for anterior teeth where aesthetics are the top priority.
 For posterior teeth or bridges that require maximum strength, you might consider Zirconia instead.
 When submitting your case, be sure to note any special considerations.
 This could include specific margin designs, requests for a cutback technique for custom layering, or details about the restoration’s function, such as its relationship to a dental implant.
 Providing this context helps the lab technician make the best fabrication choices for your unique case.